WUSTL-Biol4220/home/labs/lab_03.md

 <img src="https://github.com/WUSTL-Biol4220/home/raw/main/assets/lab_03/clone_01.png" width="350"/>

-Click on the green "Code" button, which will present you with various options for how to acquire the code.
-One of the bottom two options is to open the repo in the GitHub Desktop repo management application (which we won't use in this course).
-Another option is to download the entire repo as a `.zip` file.
-What we'll do is clone (or copy) the repository to our VM using the `git clone` command.
+Click on the green "Code" button, which will present you with three options to acquire the code.
+We'll use the top option to "Clone" or copy the repository to our VM using the `git clone` command.

 Select "SSH" as the clone option.
-Cloning a GitHub project using the SSH link means that you do not need to enter your GitHub username and password for standard `git` commands, such as `push` and `pull`.
+By using SSH to clone a GitHub project, you will not need to enter your GitHub username and password for standard `git` commands, such as `push` and `pull`.
 Instead, GitHub authenticates your access using your VM's SSH key (see [link](https://github.com/WUSTL-Biol4220/home/blob/main/how_to_guide.md#add-ssh-key-to-github-account)).
+Using SSH also avoids the need to configure other complicated authentication schemes -- e.g. two factor authentication or personalized authentication tokens.

 Copy the SSH link to your clipboard.
 For example, my SSH link is `git@github.com:WUSTL-Biol4220/lab-01-mlandis.git`.